anishka07/Intellidocs/README.md

 ## TODOs

-1. modify the gRPC code
+1. modify the gRPC code to make it more robust
-2. Use Enums, Pydantic and make it more dynamic
+2. Make the code more dynamic
 3. Web application with FastAPI
+4. dockerize the whole thing